ARTICLE

 60-30-10 Color Rule:

-A popular design principle that can help you create a visually appealing and well-balanced color palette is the 60-30-10 rule.
 This rule suggests that you use your primary color for 60% of your design, a secondary color for 30%, and an accent color for the remaining 10%.

 This approach ensures that your primary color remains dominant and establishes your brand identity, while the secondary color adds variety and depth.